kennytilton/its-alive/README.md

 # It's Alive! (original, Clojure-only port of Lisp Cells.
 Now deprecated)
-[Please follow https://github.com/kennytilton/rube where Cells has now been ported to CLJ and CLJS and is growing a mobile app framework Qxia.]
+[Please follow https://github.com/kennytilton/matrix/tree/main/cljs/matrix where Cells has now been ported to CLJ and CLJS and is growing a mobile app framework mxWeb.]

 Welcome to *It's Alive!*, a model-building paradigm atop Clojure or Common Lisp that has been applied successfully to several real-world applications, including enterprise Web applications, desktop applications, and distributed computing.